Color-Critical Graphs Have Logarithmic Circumference: Proof Overview

 The above lemma is the main tool in the proof of~(\ref{lowerbound}).
 Alon, Krivelevich and Seymour~\cite{AKS} use it to deduce that every $k$-critical graph has a long path, as follows.

 \begin{lemma} For every integer $k\ge4$ every $k$-critical graph on $n$ vertices has a path of length at least $\log n /\log (k-2)$. \end{lemma}

-\paragraph{Proof.} Let $k\ge4$ be an integer, let $G$ be a $k$-critical graph on $n$ vertices, and let $v\in V(G)$ be arbitrary.
-Since $G$ is clearly connected, it has a DFS spanning tree $T$ rooted at $v$.
+\paragraph{Proof.} Let $k\ge4$ be an integer, let $G$ be a $k$-critical graph on $n$ vertices, and let $v\in V(G)$ be some vertex in $G$.
+Since $G$ is connected, it has a DFS spanning tree $T$ rooted at $v$.
 Let $h$ be the length of a longest path in $T$ with one end $v$.
 By Lemma~\ref{AKSmod} applied with $X=\emptyset$ we deduce that

 because $h\ge2$ and $k\ge4$.
 It follows that $h\ge\log n /\log (k-2)$, as desired.~

 The next lemma is due to Dirac and Voss.
 A proof may be found in~\cite{AKS,L}.

 \begin{lemma} If a $2$-connected graph has a path of length $l$, then it has a cycle of length at least $2\sqrt{l}$. \end{lemma}